-Policy 4 4 Protecting the Landscape Character 1.
-Development proposals, as appropriate to their scale, nature and location, should be designed to take account of the landscape, the landscape character and topographical setting of the neighbourhood area and its urban environment which contribute to the distinctive character of the Parish.
-2. Where possible, development proposals should take into account the key views on Map 5 in their location and layout.
-3. The undulating landscape, mature woodland, clumps and individual mature trees and hedgerows lining the ancient tracks and routes strongly inform the character of the land to the east and should be protected.
-4. Development should take account of the way in which it contributes to the wider character of the neighbourhood area.
-The layout, scale and boundary treatment of any applicable development should seek to retain a sense of space, place and (where relevant) separation .
-5. Where appropriate, development proposals should demonstrate the way in which they have taken account of the actions of the landscape and built features recommended for the Landscape Character Area in the NWBC landscape Character Assessment (Area 3 the Anker Valley - Land east of Dordon village and Area 5

-Tamworth Fringe Uplands - Land west of Dordon village).

-6. As appropriate to its scale, nature and location, development proposals across the Neighbourhood Area should demonstrate they are sympathetic to the landscape setting as defined in the Dordon Design Guidance and Code.
+Policy DNP4 Protecting the Landscape Character

+- Development proposals, as appropriate to their scale, nature and location, should be designed to take account of the landscape, the landscape character and topographical setting of the neighbourhood area and its urban environment which contribute to the distinctive character of the Parish. - 2.
+Where possible, development proposals should take into account the key views on Map 5 in their location and layout. - 3.
+The undulating landscape, mature woodland, clumps and individual mature trees and hedgerows lining the ancient tracks and routes strongly inform the character of the land to the east of the built-up form of Dordon and should be taken into account. - 4.
+Development should take account of the way in which it contributes to the wider character of the neighbourhood area.
+The layout, scale and boundary treatment of any applicable development should seek to retain a sense of space, place and (where relevant) separation. - 5.
+Where appropriate, development proposals should demonstrate the way in which they have taken account of the actions identified in the landscape management strategies recommended for the Landscape Character Area in the NWBC landscape Character Assessment (Area 3 the Anker Valley Land east of Dordon village and Area 5 Tamworth Fringe Uplands Land west of Dordon village). - 6.
+As appropriate to its scale, nature and location, development proposals across the Neighbourhood Area should demonstrate they are sympathetic to the landscape setting as defined in the NWBC Landscape Character Assessment.
+All applicants shall show that they have taken into account the matters identified above.
+However, the provisions of strategic Local Plan Policies LP4 (Strategic Gap), LP6 (Additional Employment Land) and H4 (Land to the east of Polesworth and Dordon) shall have priority